webrecorder/browsertrix/docs/deploy/admin.md

 #### Import database information

-To import an organization from a JSON export, use the `POST /api/orgs/import` API endpoint, e.g.:
+To import an organization from a JSON export, use the `POST /api/orgs/import` API endpoint, passing in the contents of the JSON file as the POST data, e.g.:

 ```
 curl -X POST -H "Content-type: application/json" -H "Authorization: Bearer <jwt token>" --data-binary "@org-export.json" https://browsertrix.cloud/api/orgs/import